Migrating from v2 to v3

-This guide covers every breaking change between ekko Climate API v2.6 and v3, with a practical playbook for migrating your integration.
+This guide covers every breaking change you need to move an existing ekko Climate API integration from v2 to v3.
+It applies to v2.5 and v2.6 integrations; where the two differ, the difference is flagged inline.
 Work through each section in order, then validate against staging before cutting over.

 📘